top of page

 SAVE ASYLUM

 In 2018 I was compelled to "do something" after I saw children separated from their parents and put in cages at the U.S. border.
 Initially I felt helpless; but I knew I couldn't be daunted.
 I began volunteering at a migrant welcome center in Tucson.
+Out of that moral struggle and from my experiences at the center I began creating art dealing with the journey of Asylum seekers.
+The Statue of Liberty on the right and all of the art you see on this page once graced the walls of the welcome center until they had to close in January of 2025 because of the current U.S. policies towards migrants.

 THE WAY OF ASYLUM